Skip to Main Content

 Partner Students: Library Resources

-On this page you will find information about the different databases available for you to access.
-Click on each tab below to find information about each individual database, including the links to access them and videos showing you how to use them.
+On this page you will find information about the different databases available to you as a partner student.
+Click on each tab below to find information about each individual database.
+This information includes the link you should use to access the database and a video showing you how to use it.

 Databases